 Terrain: 1 and 1/2 hours easy to moderate walk over uneven volcanic terrain.
 Use suitable shoes and take extra care with your footing.

-Even before landing it will be apparent that Sullivan Bay is rather different than most other visitor sites.
+Even before landing it will be apparent that Sullivan Bay is rather different than most other Galapagos visitor sites.
 Breathtaking black lava fields stretch out before you.
 This is as close as you’ll get to ancient lava flows at the Galapagos islands.

 From Sullivan Bay visitors are also rewarded with lovely views of Bartolome's Pinnacle Rock across the bay, making this a good spot for some landscape photography.

-Landing Type:n/a.
+Landing Type: n/a.
 This site is a panga (zodiac) ride.

-Bucaneer cove is a place to use your imagination.
+Santiago Island's Buccaneer Cove is a place to use your imagination.
 Cast your mind back to times when pirates and buccaneers ruled the seas.
 Centuries ago this cove was their hideout, where they would take refuge from pursuit and restock the ship with food (tortoise meat) and water.
 This is also the site where Charles Darwin camped with land iguanas for nine days back in 1835.

 Landing Type: Wet.

-Trail length: Short 1 hour walk along the beach.
+Trail length: Short 1-hour walk along the beach.

-Terrain: Easy beach terrain.
+Terrain: Easy, sandy terrain.

 Chinese Hat (Sombrero Chino) is another popular visitor site close to Santiago island.

-The variety of places to dive here are suitable for all levels of divers, from beginners to advanced.
+The variety of places to dive here is suitable for all levels of divers, from beginners to advanced.
 There are also opportunities for night dives- a rare chance to see the nightlife of the marine creatures of the archipelago.

 An iconic favorite for all levels and snorkelers and divers, Bainbridge Rocks is a collection of islets where reef fish, sea lions, fur seals, a variety of rays, and sea turtles come to feed.

 The most visited of the islets is the remains of a volcanic cone jutting out of the water.
-In the center of the cone, a turquoise sea water lagoon attracts flocks of flamingos-wading in the shallow depths beneath the sunny blue tropical skies.
+In the center of the cone, a turquoise seawater lagoon attracts flocks of flamingos-wading in the shallow depths beneath the sunny blue tropical skies.

-Galapagos and white-tipped sharks, sting and spotted eagle rays, sea lions and turtles, and an astonishing array of mesmerizing and colorful schools of reef fish use the area as a cleaning station.
+Both Galapagos sharks and white-tipped sharks, sting and spotted eagle rays, sea lions and turtles, and an astonishing array of mesmerizing and colorful schools of reef fish use the area as a cleaning station.
 Keep an eye out for black striped Salema, hawkfish, and frogfish around the walls of black coral along the rock’s walls.

 The waters of Cousin’s Rock are suitable for all levels of divers.
 There can be currents that prevent divers from swimming around the outcrop, but a small channel nearby alleviates the situation.

-A trio of rocks rising above the surface of the sea off of the southeastern coast of Santiago island.
+A trio of rocks rising above the surface of the sea off of the southeastern coast of Santiago Island.
 Beagle Rocks offers adventure for all levels of divers.
-Depths extend to 60ft or 12 meters, and light current and clear visibility make it the place to find some of the more elusive creatures of the Galapagos waters.
+Depths extend to 60ft or 12 meters and light current and clear visibility make it the place to find some of the more elusive creatures of the Galapagos waters.